 Humans have been using fur to keep warm for millennia.
 Fur was relatively easy to procure in the olden days and was used to keep the elements out while also retaining plenty of warmth for the cold, snowy months.
 Now that we have central heating, fur is more of a statement piece than a necessity, but it still keeps us warm all the same.
 We even have a faux fur option so we can still be fashionable without the need for an animal to lose its coat.
 Both options are warm and durable, but you need to know how to maintain them so you can keep them looking like new for years.

 Last, but not least, is fleece.
 Fleece is pretty much synonymous with the winter time.
 Fleece is infinitely comfortable and relatively lightweight, so it’s a great fabric to use in casual, everyday coats and jackets so you can stay warm on the go.
 Along with it being lightweight, fleece is also an inexpensive fabric, so you can get a lot for very little money.
 It’s typically not water-resistant, so it’s best to keep it out of the rain and heavy snow if you opt not to put on a moisture-wicking layer on top.

-No matter what warm-weather fabric you plan on wearing this year, rely on Mulberrys Garment Care to clean them to the highest standard.
+No matter what winter fabrics you plan on wearing to stay warm and cozy this year, rely on Mulberrys Garment Care to clean them to the highest standard.
 Visit Mulberrys Garment Care to experience high-quality dry cleaning for all of your warm-weather clothing.
 We offer environmentally-friendly dry cleaning and free pickup and delivery from our locations in Minneapolis, San Francisco, and Dallas.
 Schedule your drop-off today!